PhilippeR26/Cairo1JS/README.md

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-> You can test this DAPP ; it's already deployed at [https://cairo1-js.vercel.app/](https://cairo1-js.vercel.app/).
+> You can test this DAPP ; it's already deployed [here](https://cairo1-js-git-servercomponents-philipper26.vercel.app/).